haynesgt/parabix-gpu-project/README.md

 #### Example GPU builder call stack

-Bootstrap, which makes icgrep use a driver which is hooked up to the NVPTX Builder:
+Bootstrap, which hooks up icgrep with the driver which uses the NVPTX Builder:

 1. main (if codegen::NVPTX)
 2. GrepEngine::grepCodeGen_nvptx